Gojay001/Gojay001.github.io/source/_posts/Tracktor.md

 ---
-title: Tracking without bells and wistles
+title: Tracktor
-thumbnail: /gallery/thumbnails/Tracking_wo_bnw.png
+thumbnail: /gallery/thumbnails/Tracktor.png
 date: 2019-11-09 08:21:49
 categories:
     - DeepLearning
     - Object Tracking
-    - without bnw
+    - Tracktor
-tags: [DL, Tracking, wo_bnw]
+tags: [DL, Tracking, Tracktor]
 ---

 > **Tracking without bells and wistles**[[1]](https://arxiv.org/abs/1903.05625) is used to **detect objects** from videos in each frame, while **forming tracks** by linking corresponding detections across time.
 There are some details of reading and implementing it.